winton/gitcycle/README.md

 More
 ----

+### Checkout Upstream Branch

+If you are working in a fork, it is easy to checkout upstream branches:

+	gitc checkout [BRANCH] [...]

 ### Reset Branch

 If you associate the wrong branch with a ticket, use `gitc reset` to fix it.